 Furnace Making Banging Noise

-It’s not a positive thing when your furnace is making a banging sound.
-It might mean several things.
+It’s not a great thing when your furnace is making a banging sound.
+It can mean a few things.

-Your ductwork can also make banging sounds when your furnace starts, since the metal is expanding and contracting.
+Your ductwork can also create banging sounds when your furnace switches on, since the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise

 If your furnace is buzzing or humming, it’s a sign there’s an electrical issue.
 This is most often seen with a sputtering blower fan motor, which will produce an annoying buzzing noise when your furnace starts.
 It might also mean there’s an issue with the capacitor or transformer.
 All three of these issues need help from an experienced heating and cooling company like Gee & Missler Heating & Air Conditioning.